CFMT: Discretionary Grants

 - Annual Campaigns/Endowment Campaigns

-- Biomedical or clinical studies; other than those related to breast cancer
+- Biomedical or clinical studies; other than those related to breast cancer and transplantation

 - Debt retirement or restructuring

 - Equipment for general operations, unless mandated by the State of Tennessee (i.e. appliances, trailers, sprinkler systems, etc.)

 - Technology for general operations, i.e. telephones, computers, copiers, etc.

 - Federated fund drives

 - Lobbying activities/Political activities